TaylanUB/scheme-bytestructures/README.md

-A simple strategy that can be used by constructors of compound bytestructure descriptor types is to recursively call `make-bytestructure-descriptor' on some of their arguments.
+A simple strategy that can be used by constructors of compound bytestructure descriptor types is to recursively call `make-bytestructure-descriptor` on some of their arguments.
 Rule 3 above helps in this situation.
 E.g. consider the following example:

     (define uint8-v3